An Incorrect Command Entered By Employee Triggered Disruptions To S3 Storage Service, Knocking Down Dozens of Websites, Amazon Says

 We've all done someth

+I'm suggesting issues the writers may have considered.
+If you don't like reading speculation on such, don't read it.

-S3 outage not the big problem (Score:2)
+S3 outage not the big problem (Score:5, Interesting)

 The big problem is not the US-EAST-1 S3 outage.